xullnn/ls_pull_over_push/180/answers.md

 2. What's the difference among:
 - PostgreSQL client application(`createdb`, `psql`, `dropdb`)
-  - these are commands built for PostgreSQL, actually they are just wrappers of SQL, and can be seen as abstractions of SQL.
+  - these are commands/applications built for PostgreSQL, actually some of them are just wrappers of SQL, and can be seen as abstractions of SQL.
 The presence of client application is to simplify certain operations which may be tedious by using SQL sentence.
 - meta-commands(`\c db_name`, `\list`)
   - they are specific to a PostgreSQL client application `psql`, in `psql` console we use meta-commands to perform some high level tasks like list all database managed by postgresql or view the schema of specific table.
 - SQL